apereo/cas/README.md

 - The `current` folder contains the version of the documentation in development
 - Developer-related documentation is hosted at the root under the `developer` directory
 - The root `index.html` always points to the `current\index.html` page.
+- Page titles are auto-calculated based on the first `h1` element on the page, followed by the version of the documentation (i.e. `Service Management (x.y.z)`)

 <a name="Troubleshooting">  </a>
 ## Troubleshooting